Does home insurance cover roof repairs?

 Key takeaways

-• Roof leaks caused by unforeseen events like falling trees or heavy rain from storms tend to be covered; however, leaks due to lack of maintenance or existing damage are generally not covered
+Roof leaks caused by unforeseen events like falling trees or heavy rain from storms tend to be covered but leaks due to poor maintenance or existing damage generally aren’t

-Does home insurance cover damage to contents caused by roof leaks?
+Does my home insurance cover damage to my contents caused by roof leaks?

-However, if the leak is caused by negligence or wear and tear, you’ll likely find your policy won’t cover you.
+But, like buildings insurance, it depends whether it was an unforeseen event.
+If the leak was caused by negligence or wear and tear, you’ll likely find your policy won’t cover you.

-Does home insurance cover leaking roofs if I live in a flat?
+Does my home insurance cover leaking roofs if I live in a flat?

-Yes, home insurance should cover leaking roofs if you live in a flat.
+Yes, home insurance should cover a leaking roof if you live in a flat.

 The cover you’ll need will depend on your living situation: